Supraj07/azure-network-protocols/README.md

 <img src="https://i.imgur.com/SKFAVNj.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Before we can execute a traffic examination in Microsoft Azure, we must create a virtual network along with both a Linux and Windows Virtual Machine each.
-For this we must create our first resource group (Lab-Test-1) in Microsoft Azure as illustrated above.
-In this example we are using the free 200$ incentative Azure credits for First time users which is an awesome perk for anyone getting started.
+Before conducting a traffic examination in Microsoft Azure, it’s important to first set up the necessary environment.
+The process begins by creating a resource group named "Lab-Test-1", which acts as a container to organize and manage all related resources for the lab.
+Within this resource group, you’ll need to create a virtual network (VNet) that allows communication between different resources, along with one Linux Virtual Machine and one Windows Virtual Machine.
+These virtual machines will serve as the endpoints for testing and analyzing traffic.
+This setup uses the $200 in free Azure credits available to first-time users—a valuable perk that allows beginners to explore and experiment within the Azure platform at no cost.
 </p>
 <br />